On connectedness of non-klt loci of singularities of pairs

 A natural question is what happens if we only assume that $-(K_X+B)$ is nef?
 In this case, $\Nklt(X,B)$ may not be connected.
 The easiest example is to take $X=\PP^1$, $B=B_1+B_2$ where $B_i$ are distinct points.
-Koll\'ar and Kov\'acs [\ref{Kollar-Kovasc}][\ref{Kollar-singMMP}, Theorem 4.40] showed that in case $K_X+B\equiv 0$ and the coefficients of $B$ are $\le 1$, if connectedness fails, then this simple example is in a sense the reason, more precisely, $X$ is birational to a (possibly singular) model $(X',B')$ admitting a contraction $X'\to Y'$ where the general fibres are $\PP^1$ and $\rddown{B'}$ has exactly two disjoint components both horizontal over $Y'$ ($X'$ is obtained by running a minimal model program on $-\rddown{B}$).
+It turns out that when connectedness fails this simple example is in a sense the reason.
+When $K_X+B\equiv 0$ and the coefficients of $B$ are $\le 1$, Shokurov [\ref{Shokurov-log-flips}, Theorem 6.9] in dimension two and Koll\'ar and Kov\'acs [\ref{Kollar-Kovasc}][\ref{Kollar-singMMP}, Theorem 4.40] in higher dimension showed that if connectedness fails, then $X$ is birational to a (possibly singular) model $(X',B')$ admitting a contraction $X'\to Y'$ where the general fibres are $\PP^1$ and $\rddown{B'}$ has exactly two disjoint components both horizontal over $Y'$ ($X'$ is obtained by running a minimal model program on $-\rddown{B}$).

 Hacon and Han [\ref{Hacon-Han}] investigated the above phenomenon more generally.
 They showed that if $\dim X\le 4$ and if $-(K_X+B)$ is nef, then $\Nklt(X,B)$ has at most two connected components.
 They conjectured that this holds in every dimension and then showed that it follows from the termination of klt flips conjecture.
 One of our main results is to verify their conjecture without assuming termination of klt flips (see Theorem \ref{t-anti-nef-pairs-1}).